Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 ## Conclusion

-Writing this post has been hugely helpful to me in isolating the types of application that interest me and then identifying the relevant platforms and tools available in order for me to create these types of application.
+Writing this post has been hugely helpful to me in isolating the types of application that interest me and then identifying the relevant platforms and tools available in order for me to create these.

 My research coupled with pre-existing knowledge has enabled me to make some sound decisions on the platforms and tools I will be adopting initially.
 I say *initially* because I feel that the requirements of the application itself play a large part in driving the technology used to create it, though I am going to make a selection to get started with, I should be mindful that the stack I select may have drawbacks which may make it harder to overcome technical challenges and in this case may need to be revised.